cc-hpc-itwm/tarantella/docs/source/quick_start.rst

    import tarantella as tnt

-Having done that we need to initialise the library (which will setup the communication infrastructure):
+Having done that we need to initialize the library (which will setup the communication infrastructure):

 .. code-block:: Python